AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 With just a few powerful foundation models, trained on a limited number of datasets, a wide range of applications becomes possible.
 However, this also introduces concentration of power, raising concerns about monopolistic control over foundational AI infrastructure.

 **Examples**

-Some examples of foundational models are:
+Some examples of foundational models are *Large Language Models* (such as  Open's GPT-series, OpenLLaMa and BERT), *Vision Transformers* (such as CLIP and RetFound),as MuAt).

-- Large Language Models:
-  - Open AI's GPT-Series
-  - OpenLLaMa
-  - BERT
-- Vision models:
-  - CLIP
-  - RETFound
-- Genome sequence models
-   - MuAt

-The application specific fine-tuned models are mostly in the field of natural language processing (NLP), and well known examples include:
+Application specific fine-tuned models are mostly in the field of natural language processing (NLP), and well known examples include:

-- ChatGPT
-- DeepSeek
-- Gemini
-- Grok
-- DALL-E
+ChatGPT, DeepSeek, Gemini, and Grok.

 **Considerations at project inception**

-Subsequently they can be retrained for a specific tasks using smaller amounts of unlabelled data.
+Pre-trained founda models can be subsequently they can be retrained for a specific tasks using smaller amounts of labelled data.
 Often this is done by only removing the 'head" (the final layer(s) of the *decoder*)  and replacing it with one suited to the new task (e.g. *N* output nodes for a classification problem with *N* different labels)

 When a project wants to use a foundation model it is vital from project inception to  be clear whether researchers want to: